 - EV Guidelines section 11; and

 - Section 3.2 of the CP and this CPS.

-- This includes not including other subject attribute information not validated per section 9.2.9 of the EV Guidelines.
+- This includes other subject attribute information as per section 9.2 of the EV Guidelines.
+These attributes will be validated in line with section 11 of the EV Guidelines.